zhuorui-zhang/zhuorui-zhang.github.io/_pages/about.md

 This is Zhuorui Zhang's personal homepage.

 ## A short introduction
-I'm an Algorithm Engineering in the Autonomous Driving Center of XPeng Motors.
+I'm an Algorithm Engineering in the Autonomous Driving Center of [XPeng Motors](https://en.xiaopeng.com/about.html).
 I received my Master degree in Applied Mathematics and Data Science from [Macau University of Science and Technology](https://www.must.edu.mo/).
 I received my B.Eng. in Materials Science and Engineering from [South China University of Technology](https://www.scut.edu.cn/new/).

 <b>Research Interests:</b>
 * Machine Learning and Deep Learning
 * Autonomous driving algorithms
-* Multi-sensor Fusion
+* Multi-sensors Fusion

 <b>Research Highlights:</b>